-• If your old refrigerator is still around the house but not in use, be sure to remove the doors.
-This will reduce the possibility of danger to children.

-• Unplug your refrigerator before cleaning and making repairs.
-NOTE: We strongly recommend that any servicing be performed by a qualified individual.

-• Before replacing a burned-out light bulb, unplug the refrigerator or turn off power at the circuit breaker or fuse box in order to avoid contact with a live wire filament.
+- If your old refrigerator is still around the house but not in use, be sure to remove the doors.
+This will reduce the possibility of danger to children. - Unplug your refrigerator before cleaning and making repairs.
+NOTE: We strongly recommend that any servicing be performed by a qualified individual. - Before replacing a burned-out light bulb, unplug the refrigerator or turn off power at the circuit breaker or fuse box in order to avoid contact with a live wire filament.
 (A burned-out light bulb may break when being replaced.)
-NOTE: Moving control to OFF position does not remove power to the light circuit.
+NOTE: Moving control to OFF position does not remove power to the light circuit. - Do not allow children to climb, stand or hang on the shelves in the refrigerator.
+They could damage the refrigerator and seriously injure themselves.